code-423n4/2023-07-tapioca-findings/data/naman1778-G.md

 When writing value for variables whose type is address, make use of assembly code instead of solidity code.

+There are 23 instances of this issue in 15 files:

     File: tapioca-bar-audit/contracts/Penrose.sol 🖥 💰 📤 🌀 Σ

     94: owner = _owner;